bizibizi/BIZStackView/README.md

 ![alt tag](https://github.com/bizibizi/BIZSlackView/blob/master/presentation.gif)

-BIZStackView is a subclass of UIScrollView that adds presents scrolling stack of cards.
+BIZStackView is a subclass of UIScrollView that presents scrolling stack of cards.

 # Usage